moneroexamples/private-testnet/README.md

 **After mining first 60 blocks:**
 ![After60](https://raw.githubusercontent.com/moneroexamples/private-testnet/master/img/testnet_run_60.jpg)
 After mining 60 blocks, the `unlocked balance` is no longer zero.

-## Making transfers

-Mined blocked require confirmation of 60 blocks.
-So before you can make any transfers between the wallets, need to mine at least 60 blocks.
-Until then, the wallets will have `unlocked balance` equal to 0.
-In contrast, for regular transfers between wallets to be unlocked it takes 6 blocks.

 ## How can you help?